-Cousin LYMAN BEECHER TODD supported the United States.
-Abraham Lincoln appointed him Lexington postmaster in 1861.
-He met with Lincoln on the day of the assassination.
+A cousin, LYMAN BEECHER TODD, supported the Union.
+Abraham Lincoln appointed him postmaster of Lexington in 1861.
+He met with Lincoln on April 14, 1865, the day of the assassination.
 A medical doctor, he was present when Lincoln died and helped in the autopsy.